urbansportsclub/usc-reusable-workflows/README.md

       project_id: urbansportsclub-dev
       dockerfile_path: "Dockerfile"
 ```
+You can add an adittional property ``` push: false``` if you want the workflow to build your image without pushing to the registry.
+This could be useful if you want to check for build errors and the default value is true (it pushes to the registry by default).

 We use docker/metadata to guess your image tag based on your branch, or tag.
 This will then be pushed to GCR and you can use that when deploying.